3odat/Research/logs/antigravity/Chat.md

 ### User Input

-## Is the gap 1 ready for a paper just tell me and why and what is a next step do you think just tell me dont impelment anything  ##
+- Is the gap 1 ready for a paper just tell me and why and what is a next step do you think just tell me dont impelment anything.

 ### Planner Response